Grenfell

 Health performance in Grenfell is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Grenfell faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Notably, common health conditions are prevalent across both younger and older age groups.
-Private health cover is low, with approximately 47% of Grenfell's total population (~1,219 people) having it, compared to 51.9% in Regional NSW and the national average of 55.7%.
+Grenfell faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Private health cover is low at approximately 47% of the total population (~1,193 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most common medical conditions are arthritis (affecting 13.2% of residents) and asthma (9.0%), while 57.4% of residents claim to be completely clear of medical ailments, compared to 63.3% in Regional NSW.
+The most common medical conditions are arthritis (13.2%) and asthma (9.0%).
+57.4% of residents report no medical ailments, compared to 63.3% in Regional NSW.
 Working-age population health challenges include elevated chronic condition rates.
-Grenfell has a higher proportion of seniors, with 33.7% of residents aged 65 and over (875 people), compared to 23.4% in Regional NSW.
-Senior health outcomes present some challenges, broadly aligning with national rankings for the general population.
+Grenfell has 34.5% of residents aged 65 and over (878 people), higher than Regional NSW's 23.4%.
+Health outcomes among seniors present notable challenges, ranking higher than the general population nationally.

 Frequently Asked Questions - Health